The Zoom meeting started with tragedy.

-Yes, the host, a colleague I met once before announced he lost his daughter in a motorcycle accident 4 days earlier.
+Yes, a participant I met once before announced he lost his daughter in a motorcycle accident 4 days earlier.

 What to say?
 What to do?
 That he was at the meeting was a testament.
 Cannot imagine what he was going through inside, but outside he was carrying on.